graphhopper/directions-api/FAQ.md

 The GraphHopper Directions API is a collection of routing related APIs: the Routing API, the Matrix API, the Tour Optimization API and the Geocoding API.
 This entire set is also available for self-hosting or via our hosted solution.

 The Routing API is completely open source as its based on the [open source GraphHopper 'Core'](https://github.com/graphhopper/graphhopper/).
+And because this is Apache Licensed you can use and even include it in commercial applications like for the Web, Desktop, Android or iOS.

 ## What is one credit?